-US offshore wind starting from zero can see big gains later this decade.
-But for 50% CO2 cuts, it falls short.
+US offshore wind starting from zero, can see big gains later this decade.
+But for 45% CO2 cuts, it falls short.
 That ought Not dissuade.
 New energy can deliver abundant, affordable change.
 Electric cars may go from a poor 2% of US car sales 2021, to 50%+ in this decade; even as China & Europe do far better.
-In Norway new pure-battery EVs had hit 74% of sales(!)
-2021, 11,274 units; EVs/plug ins there totaled 95% of all new car sales!
-If Norway presages, then auto makers who banked on just 50% gasser lineups 2030, are gambling with BK (bankruptcy).
-China, seeing this was 15% electrics 2021, more 2022, rising fast soon EV dominant.
-Global EV sales 2021 far outshadowed puny US.
-China had sold 1.1 million EVs early 2021.
-In EU too, 1 million sold - both far better than US.
-Full-battery EVs were 12.1% of cars registered in EU in 2022 - vs 9.1% in 2021 and 1.9% in 2019.
-EVs & hydrids made up more than half the EU car market late 2022; for the first time more than gas/diesel powered cars.
-Europe led the US in clean power generation by wind/solar - & in EVs too.
+In Norway new pure-battery EVs had hit 74% of sales(!) in 2021, 11,274 units; EVs/plug ins there totaled 95% of all new car sales!
+If Norway presages, then auto makers who bank on 50% gasser lineups 2030, are gambling with BK (bankruptcy).
+China, seeing this was at 15% electrics 2021, more 2022, rising fast to EV dominant.
+Global EV sales 2021 far outshadowed thr puny US.
+China had sold 1.1 million EVs early 2021 more 2022, 23.
+In EU too 1 million were sold - both far better than US.
+Full-battery EVs made up 12% of cars registered in EU in 2022 - vs 9% in 2021 and 1.9% in 2019.
+EVs & hydrids made up over half the EU car market late 2022; for the first time more than gas/diesel powered cars.
+Europe led US in clean power generation by wind/solar - & in EVs too.
 Meanwhile China was rising very, very fast from near nil, and seems will be beating all ahead.
 All this while the US lags.

-In Western Europe, coal-use 2019 had been falling - until war in 2022 revived dirtiest coal!
-Its natural gas may be cut - but again, not quite yet!
-Instead, gas shortages made Europe's energy prices jump 2021.
-Fell in 2022,2023.
-Gas, portrayed as a 'transition fuel' may be last pariah fossil; as socially unacceptable one day, as cigarettes now.
-There's keen need to heat homes, buildings, industry, no fast-green-fix early 2020s.
-Replace gas boilers with heat pumps costly - but it has begun and that can happen faster than expected.
-Renewable natural gas (RNG) blended with green hydrogen (H2) up to say 15% is another mid-term ways-away.
+In Western Europe, coal-use 2019 was falling - until war 2022 revived coal!
+Natural gas may be cut ahead - but again, not quite yet!
+Instead, gas needs made Europe's energy prices jump 2021.
+Fell after on big ramp in US LNG.
+Gas, portrayed as 'transition fuel', may be last pariah fossil; as socially unacceptable one day, as cigarettes now.
+Yet there's keen need of it to heat homes, buildings, industry now, no fast-green-fix 2020s.
+Replacing boilers with heat pumps is costly - but has begun, can happen faster than expected.
+Renewable natural gas (RNG) blended with green H2 to say 15% is another mid-term way.
 As is running ships & aircraft on green H2, or hydrogen derivatives like ammonia (toxic, so careful) or methanol - if greener ahead.
-Maybe: transported hydrogen as benzyltoluene for H2 released more efficiently from say, big Liquid Organic Hydrogen Carriers (LOHC) at lower temps.
-All that is bur one-side of the climate coin.
-Other side must be big moves especially by China, to cut coal/CO2/GHGs.
-Address ample methane that's released to air.
+Maybe: transport hydrogen via benzyltoluene for H2 released more efficiently from big Liquid Organic Hydrogen Carriers (LOHC) at lower temps.
+All is but one-side of the climate coin.
+Other side must be big moves especially by China to cut its coal/CO2/GHGs.
+To address the ample methane that's released by all to air.
 Clean energy gains are for naught, if coal & GHGs don't drop to near nothing.
-Yet huge populations in India & Africa with understandable economic aims, seeking development ahead, may look towards coal.
+Yet huge populations in India & Africa with understandable economic aims and seeking their own development ahead, may look towards coal.

-So, coal's declines back in 2019 in a rich Europe/US - were regrettably an outlier.
-It reversed, got worse in 2022 when in China, India, Japan, even Europe, coal saw terrifying growth.
-China early 2020s was growing its renewable clean power + EVs: great! - yet also expanding thermal and 'met' coal too to 2025 at very least.
-Notably China 1st half 2020 added 11 Gigawatts (GW) more coal, with another maybe >50 GW of coal to come.
-Of all the world's coal power added in say, just 2020, China had made up 90% of that.
-Late 2022 had seen speeded up use of coal, including by India, given that natural gas had been so tough for everyone back in 2021.
+So, coal's declines back in 2019 in rich Europe/US were regrettably an outlier.
+Reversed, got worse in 2022, '23, '24 as China, India, Japan, even Europe coal saw terrifying growth.
+China early 2020s was growing renewables + EVs: great! - yet also expanding thermal & 'met' coal too to 2025 at very least.
+Notably China in 1st half 2020 added 11 Gigawatts (GW) more coal.
+Another maybe >50 GW of coal to come.
+Of all the world's coal power added say, just 2020, China had made up 90% of that.
+Late 2022 saw a speed up in a use of coal including by India, given that spiking natural gas/LNG demand had been so tough for everyone back in 2021.